Prescriptions Charges and Exemptions

 Prepayment & Exemption Certification

 Please ensure that you keep your pre-payment or exemption cards/certificates up to date.
-It is your responsibility to ensure they are valid.
+It is your responsibility to ensure they are valid, if you use an expired certificate, you may receive a penalty charge of up to £100.

 We do ask that you bring your pre-payment or exemption cards with you when collecting any medication as proof.